ITITIU19065/Web-Application-and-Development/README.md

 </p>

 &emsp;<h3 id="1.2">1.2.
 Problems Statement</h3>
+Some of the problems that the team will likely encounter throughout the process of developing the project are:

+    *Every member is still extremely novice to Web Development.
+    *There is not much time since most member have multiple projects to work on during this semester.
+    *There may be difficulties in designing an attractive website.
+    *There may be difficulties in creating a fully functional website.
+    *There may be difficulties in connecting the database with the website.
+    *There may be difficulties in making a secure website.
+    *There may be difficulties in working on the project together since teamwork has never been easy.

 <h2 id="Chapter_IV">CHAPTER IV: - SYSTEM IMPLEMENTATION</h2> <br/>
     &emsp;<h3 id="4.1">4.1: Configure database connection:</h3> <br/>
         &emsp;&emsp;- fisrt, open the package context<br/>